almaavocado/almaavocado/README.md

 ⇴ 💻 I’m majoring in Computer Science

-⇴ 💻 My programming languages include: Python, Java, C++, HTML, CSS, and SQL
+⇴ 💻 My programming languages include: Python, Java, C++, HTML, CSS, JavaScript and SQL

 ⇴ 🐳 I’m looking to collaborate on Open Source projects to become a better programmer